Extending Invitations in English

 More formal invitations, such as wedding invitations, are usually written and may require an RSVP (French abbreviation répondez s’il vous plaît meaning please reply).

 Find a partner and practice extending invitations in English for the following situation.
+Extend the conversation by asking questions about some of the items mentioned below, if appropriate.

 Go to a movie